opsmop/opsmop/docs/source/language.rst

         def set_handlers(self):
             return Handlers()

-You can see roles instantiated in the "set_roles()" method of the Hello policy above.
+You can see role instances are instantiated in the "set_roles()" method of the Hello policy above.
 Roles, like Policies, can also take key=value arguments in their constructor to established scoped variables.
 Also, like Policies, roles *may* define a set_variables() method that returns additional variables, potentially sourced from external systems.